Georgia Sexual Assault & Abuse Lawyers » Do You Have a Valid Case?

 • Sexual Coercion

 Sexual coercion is when someone makes you feel obligated to say yes to a sexual activity by pressuring you using guilt, drugs, alcohol, bribery, or force.
+Force doesn’t always refer to physical pressure.
+Perpetrators may use emotional coercion, psychological force, or manipulation to coerce a victim into non-consensual acts.
+Sometimes perpetrators will use threats to force a victim to comply, such as threatening to hurt the victim or their family or other intimidation tactics.
 Sexual coercion can manifest in multiple ways, including persistent attempts to have sex (or various sex acts) with someone after they’ve already refused.
+Click the link above to learn more.

 • Statutory Rape